dbt-labs/docs.getdbt.com/website/docs/docs/cloud/billing.md

 ### What counts as a Queried Metric?

-The dbt Semantic Layer, powered by MetricFlow, measures usage in distinct queried metrics.
+The dbt Semantic Layer, powered by MetricFlow, measures usage in distinct Queried Metrics.

 - Every successful request you make to render or run SQL to the Semantic Layer API counts as at least one queried metric, even if no data is returned.
 - If the query calculates or renders SQL for multiple metrics, each calculated metric will be counted as a queried metric.